pajon/HeurekaRatingParser/README.md

 HeurekaRatingParser
 ===================

-Parser write in PHP language for online service heureka.sk
+Parser write in PHP language for online service heureka.sk and heureka.cz

 Example